ndreynolds/ndreynolds.github.com/posts/2015-01-31-getting-angular-and-rails-talking.md

 This is my favorite approach in cases where a JSON endpoint doesn't make sense.
 The `$element` dependency can be mocked, so the code is easily-testable.
 It doesn't rely on global variables, so the app is still nicely encapsulated.
-On top of that, this way we avoid making another request.
+On top of that, we also avoid making another request.

 [1]: http://stackoverflow.com/a/17823590
 [2]: http://backbonejs.org/#FAQ-bootstrap